MicrosoftDocs/azure-docs/articles/search/index-similarity-and-scoring.md

 For now, you can specify which similarity ranking algorithm you would like to use.
 For more information, see [Ranking algorithm](index-ranking-similarity.md).

-The following video segment starts on an explanation of the ranking algorithms used in Azure Cognitive Search.
+The following video segment fast-forwards to an explanation of the ranking algorithms used in Azure Cognitive Search.
 You can watch the full video for more background.

 > [!VIDEO https://www.youtube.com/embed/Y_X6USgvB1g?version=3&start=322&end=643]